jstz-dev/jstz/docs/quick_start.md

 For the example smart function to send tez successfully, its account must have sufficient funds.
 The [`jstz bridge deposit`](bridge.md) command is used to transfer funds from a Layer 1 address to a jstz account.

-Within the sandbox environment, there are pre-funded L1 accounts `bootstrap1` through `bootstrap5` that you can use.
+Within the sandbox environment, there are pre-funded accounts `bootstrap1` through `bootstrap5` that you can use (for the containerized sandbox, please check the [jstzd](jstzd.md) documentation).

 ```sh
 jstz bridge deposit --from bootstrap1 --to KT19mYzcaYk55KttezwP4TbMrGCDpVuPW3Jw --amount 10000000